 This phase I trial studies the side effects and best dose of oxidative phosphorylation

-I. To evaluate pharmacodynamic and exploratory predictive biomarkers of activity of
+I. Pharmacodynamic and exploratory biomarkers of activity of IACS-010759.

 OUTLINE: This is a dose-escalation study.

 INDUCTION PHASE: Patients receive oxidative phosphorylation inhibitor IACS-010759 orally (PO)

 MAINTENANCE PHASE: Patients receive oxidative phosphorylation inhibitor IACS-010759 PO QD on

 days 8 and 15 of course 1 and on days 1, 8, and 15 of subsequent courses.
 Treatment repeats

 every 21 days for subsequent courses for up to 12 courses in the absence of disease